-Author Committee Board
+Author Committee

-Date Determined: by FLT Board Feb 2022 Review Cycle / Review Date Full consultation carried out in Jan 2021
+Date Determined: by FLT Board Jan 2024 Review Cycle / Review Date Annually

-Version 1.3 Page 9 of 12
+Version 1.0 Page 9 of 12

 The digitised network is constructed from road data supplied by Ordnance Survey called 'Integrated Transport Network' (ITN).
 The ITN has been accurately digitised to measure along the centre of roads and takes corners at right angles.
 This is the same underlying information used by internet-based mapping solutions (e.g. Google Maps).
 However, the LA has a more accurate start point than internet-based mapping solutions and the ITN has been augmented by the LA to take into account other available public routes (e.g. alleyways, public footpaths, bridleways, etc).
 The augmented ITN used by the LA is accurate to at least 1 metre.